nimbix/jarvice-helm/README.md

 As such, it may be beneficial to pre-plan and determine how to manage the various JARVICE components on kubernetes cluster nodes.
-It is recommended that a kubernetes cluster running JARVICE utilize kubernetes node selectors and node taints to "shape" which pods do and do not run on particular nodes.
+It is recommended that a kubernetes cluster running JARVICE utilize kubernetes node labels/selectors and node taints/tolerations to "shape" which pods do and do not run on particular nodes.

 #### Node labels and selectors